AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 Browse the catalog structure on the left and select the category.
 ![category picker](assets/category-picker-folders.png)

-## Product cockpit
+## Product Cockpit {#cockpit}

 The product cockpit is a central place to quickly access product catalog with all its enriched content.
 You will learn in one of the next modules how to enrich product data with content.
 For now, let's focus on accessing product data.

 From the main menu, click on commerce to see a list of all attached product catalogs.
 ![commerce menu item](assets/commerce-menu-item.png)

 This shows a list of all connect product catalogs.
-More information on how to [configuring stores and catalogs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/storefront/getting-started.html?lang=en#catalog)
+More information on how to [configure stores and catalogs](/help/commerce-cloud/getting-started.md#catalog)
 ![cockpit integrated catalogs](assets/cockpit-Integrated-catalogs.png)

 The product catalog shows per default all 1st level categories with all products.
 Clicking on a category will open that category with all related products and sub categories including their products.